Developer-RONNIE/google-maps-easy-scrape/README.md

 ## 2. Using the Scraper
 Now that the extension is installed, here’s how you can use it to scrape Google Maps data: <br />

-Step 1: Open Google Maps
+Step 1: Open Google Maps <br />
-Go to Google Maps.
+- Go to Google Maps. <br />
-Search for any industry or business category you want to scrape (e.g., HVAC, real estate, lawn care, website design, etc.) and specify the location.
+- Search for any industry or business category you want to scrape (e.g., HVAC, real estate, lawn care, restaurant , etc.) and specify the location. <br />
 <br />
-Step 2: Scrape the Data
+Step 2: Scrape the Data <br />
 Scroll down to the bottom of the Google Maps results page to load more listings.
-Once you've reached the end of the list, click the "Scrape Google Maps" button in the extension toolbar.
+Once you've reached the end of the list, click the "Scrape Google Maps" button in the extension toolbar. <br />
 The scraper will automatically extract the data and display it in a table format.
-The data includes:
+The data includes:  <br />
-Business name
+- Business name <br />
-Rating and reviews
+- Rating and reviews <br />
-Phone number
+- Phone number <br />
-Industry
+- Industry <br />
-Address
+- Address <br />
-Website URL
+- Website URL <br />
-Google Maps URL
+- Google Maps URL <br />
 <br />
 Step 3: Download the Data
 After the data is displayed, you can customize the file name.